 Exploring empathy in practice

-By Manasi Bharati, Content/Psychology Consultant
+By Manasi Bharati, Content and Psychology Consultant

 What do you think of when you think of the E word – ‘empathy’?
 Putting on others’ shoes, listening to others, feeling their feelings, understanding, curiosity, respect, strength, being conscious, etc. These are some ideas that most people think of when asked about empathy – which I picked up through numerous threads of conversations recently on LinkedIn.
 My understanding has also been similar – listening to others attentively and understanding their feelings without any judgements by walking in their loose-fitting, toes-crunching or Cinderella-fitting shoes is what empathy is.
 Moreover, I have always thought of myself as an empath and that I can practice being empathetic sincerely – just like many of us here think.
 But can we really be empathetic?
 Do we understand what it means?
 Let’s start exploring!